krisshen/mywebsite/_posts/2019-10-05-first-post.md

 More features to be enabled/added to this website...
 Let's see!

-For details please refer projects page, url to be provided here.
+For details please refer [my website project](/projects/website/) page.